-Apple are firmly placed at the top of the technology industry, but that position comes with high expectation, pressure and scrutiny from consumers.
-That's why it's vital that they constantly update their operating system (the lates version is iOS 11.3), finetune their design, and develop innovative features.
+Apple is firmly placed at the top of the technology industry, but that position comes with high expectations, pressure, and scrutiny from consumers.
+That's why it's vital that they constantly update their operating system (the latest version is iOS 11/12/13), finetune their design, and develop innovative features.

 Fortunately for Apple users, that's exactly what they regularly do, and their Quick Start function is very convenient.
 Essentially, it allows those who upgrade their iPhone, iPad or iPod to transfer all of the data to their new device.
-You'll need both your old and new device to utilize Quick Start, and it needs to be running iOS 11.
+You'll need both your old and new devices to utilize Quick Start, and it needs to be running iOS 11/12/13.